s-sebastian/myshell-src/content/blog/2019/03/reading-command-line-password-argument-with-ps-in-linux.md

 +++
 #### Introduction:

-I was recently reading an article online about some methods to hide password argument from system status programs like "ps" or "top" in Linux and decided to take a closer look.
+I was recently reading an article online about some methods to hide password argument from system status programs like "ps" or "top" in Linux and I decided to take a closer look.

 I've created a simple [Python script](#program-py "program.py") that accepts a single argument for password, let's run it: